 - 1. The handheld VHF transceiver with DSC shall be used exclusively in the maritime mobile service. - 2.
-The handheld VHF transceiver with DSC will be assigned a maritime identifier. - 3.
-This maritime identifier shall consist of a unique 9-digit number in the format 81326324X5X6X7X8X9 where the digits 2, 3 and 4 represent the MID, and X is any figure from 0 to 9.
+The handheld VHF transceiver with DSC will be assigned a maritime identifier, which shall consist of a unique 9-digit number in the format 81326324X5X6X7X8X9, where the digits 2, 3 and 4 represent the MID, and X is any figure from 0 to 9.